unioslo/harborapi/docs/usage/methods/read.md

 asyncio.run(main())
 ```

+In this case we call [`get_projects`][harborapi.HarborAsyncClient.get_projects] with no arguments, and receive a list of [`Project`][harborapi.models.Project] objects.

-Methods that return multiple resources have a number of optional arguments that can be provided to filter, sort and limit the results.
+Methods that fetch multiple resources have a number of optional arguments that can be provided to filter, sort and limit the results.
 These arguments are documented below.

 ### `query`